lammps/lammps/doc/src/Library_execute.rst

 a file or passing single commands or lists of commands or blocks of commands with the following functions.

-Via these functions, the calling code can have the LAMMPS instance act on a series of :doc:`input file commands <Commands_all>` that are either read from a file or passed as strings.
-This for, for example, allows to setup a problem from a template file and then run it in stages while performing other operations in between or concurrently.
-The caller can interleave the LAMMPS function calls with operations it performs, calls to extract information from or set information within LAMMPS, or calls to another code's library.
+Via these functions, the calling code can have LAMMPS act on a series of :doc:`input file commands <Commands_all>` that are either read from a file or passed as strings.
+For example, this allows setup of a problem from an input script, and then running it in stages while performing other operations in between or concurrently.
+The caller can interleave the LAMMPS function calls with operations it performs, such as calls to extract information from or set information within LAMMPS, or calls to another code's library.

-Also equivalent to regular :doc:`input script parsing <Commands_parse>` is the handling of comments and expansion of variables with ``${name}`` or ``$(expression)`` syntax before the commands are parsed and executed.
+Just as with :doc:`input script parsing <Commands_parse>` comments can be included in the file or strings, and expansion of variables with ``${name}`` or ``$(expression)`` syntax is performed.
 Below is a short example using some of these functions.

 .. code-block:: C